test

 The study is working with two advisory groups:

 The other advisory group is a group of staff and organisations that support people with intellectual disabilities.
-This includes paid and unpaid carers.
-As well as police, social workers, psychologists and more.
-They will help us throughout the study.
+This includes paid and unpaid carers, as well as police, social workers, psychologists and more.
+They have also helped us throughout the study.

 Please note: This report is independent research by the National Institute for Health Research School for Social Care Research.
 The views expressed in this publication are those of the author(s) and not necessarily those of the NIHR SSCR, the National Institute for Health Research or the Department of Health and Social Care.